mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 Overriding Measurement Text
 ---------------------------

-Measurement text overriding is stored in the :class:`~ezdxf.entities.Dimension` entity, the content of to DXF attribute :class:`~ezdxf.entities.Dimension.dxf.text` represents the override value as string.
+This feature allows overriding the real measurement text by a custom measurement text, the text is stored as string in the :class:`~ezdxf.entities.Dimension` entity as attribute :attr:`~ezdxf.entities.Dimension.dxf.text`.
-Special values are one space " " to just suppress the measurement text, an empty string ""  or "<>" to get the regular measurement.
+Special values of the :attr:`text` attribute are: one space " " to suppress the measurement text at all, an empty string ""  or "<>" to display the real measurement.

 All factory functions have an explicit `text` argument, which always replaces the `text` value in the `dxfattribs` dict.